-- Administration: Address any outstanding matters from the previous assessment cycle. - Coursework Arrangements: Ensure that arrangements are in place to receive coursework, to note late submissions and to receive Mitigating Circumstances and that these are publicised to staff and students. - Examination Questions (for staff absent in Term 2): Before the end of Term 1, Registry will issue a formal call for examination papers.
-Examination papers are set early in the second term so you mustobtain questions from staff who will be away during Term 2 for the main exam and the late summer exam. - Information for Internal Examiners: Ensure key dates are advertised to internal examiners and assessors and any other staff.
+- Administration: Address any outstanding matters from the previous assessment cycle. - Coursework Arrangements: Ensure that arrangements are in place to receive coursework, to note late submissions and to receive Mitigating Circumstances and that these are publicised to staff and students. - Examination Questions Before the end of Term one, Registry will issue a formal call for examination papers.
+Examination papers are set early in the second term so questions must be obtained from staff who will be away during Term two for the main exam and the late summer exam. - Information for Internal Examiners: Ensure key dates are advertised to internal examiners and any other staff.